The Cost of Doing Nothing: A Legal Perspective on Three Barriers to Upgrading Archiving Technology

 Modern businesses have a more global reach than ever before.
 Technology has fundamentally changed the way employees work, communicate and collaborate.
 While global connectivity offers businesses opportunities, it also creates substantial challenges when it comes to archiving communications.

-Not only are firms faced with unprecedented amounts of data today, there has also never been such a diverse and quickly changing global regulatory landscape to navigate.
+Not only are firms faced with unprecedented amounts of data today, but there has also never been such a diverse and quickly changing global regulatory landscape to navigate.
 Organizations of all sizes need compliance and e-discovery solutions that can meet the modern realities of doing cross-border business.
 Staying committed to legacy archives will impede organizations looking for global growth.

 This is the first in a three-part series about what keeps organizations from upgrading their compliance and e-discovery technology.
 Next up, we’ll hear from the perspective of IT and compliance stakeholders.